JetBrains/Qodana/topics/space-automation.md

 }
 ```

-The [`container`](https://www.jetbrains.com/help/space/run-a-step-in-a-container.html) block specifies the invoked
+The [`container`](https://www.jetbrains.com/help/space/run-a-step-in-a-container.html) block specifies which
-[Docker image](docker-images.md), and the `shellScript` block contains the script for running %product%.
+[Docker image](docker-images.md) of %product% to pull.

-Using the `shellScript` block, you can configure the [linter](docker-image-configuration.xml).
+The `shellScript` block contains the `qodana` command for running %product% and enumerates the
-In this configuration, the `--fail-threshold` and `--profile-name` options are configured.
+[options](docker-image-configuration.xml) that should be used during the run.

 ## Inspect specific branches

 The [`startOn`](https://%Space-starton%) block lets you specify the event that will trigger a job.
 This configuration
-uses the nested [`branchFilter`](https://%Space-filter%) block to override the default trigger and inspect the `feature`
+uses the nested [`branchFilter`](https://%Space-filter%) block to override the default trigger and run the job only
-branch only.
+after changes made in the `feature` branch.

 The [`codeReviewOpened`](https://%Space-creview%) trigger lets you inspect code reviews opened in the default branch of
 the project.